Enclosures v2 — Manual

 Concept: A crowd of small motions self-organizes into one shared destination.

-high = denser movement, wider channel differences, more complex texture.
+Character: low = fewer agents and gentler variation; high = denser movement, wider channel differences, more complex texture.

 Drift: low = smooth agent flight; high = in-flight velocity perturbations — the swarm feels restless and nervous.